Securities Investor Protection Corporation: Coverage Limits

+For example, if an investor had two Roth IRAS of $400,000 each, and an individual (non-IRA) account with $500,000, the two Roth IRAs would be considered a single "capacity" and the $800,000 sum would only be covered to the $500,000 limit (so $300,000 would be lost).
+The individual account is a distinct capacity and would be covered for its full $500,000 value.

+Annuities are not protected by SIPC insurance.

+Does not cover loss in value

 Although modeled loosely on the Federal Deposit Insurance Corporation (FDIC) which protects bank customers, the SIPC has wider discretion in satisfying customer claims.
 When securities are missing, it can arrange to provide either replacement securities of the same kind, or their cash value on the date that its trustee was appointed to the case.
 The SIPC does not protect investors against any loss in the value of their securities, nor does it assume responsibility for any promises about investment performance.
 Unregistered securities and commodity contracts are not covered by the SIPC, even when brokered by a member firm.
 Account disputes with a brokerage that remains in business are not handled by the SIPC, but typically by the Financial Industry Regulatory Authority (FINRA) and the Commodity Futures Trading Commission (CFTC).